MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 5. On the **Grant** blade, select the **Require multi-factor authentication** check box, and then click **Select**.
 6. On the **New** blade, under **Enable policy**, click **On**, and then click **Create**.

-Now, guest will be required to enrol in multi-factor authentication before they can access shared content, sites, or teams.
+Now, guest will be required to enroll in multi-factor authentication before they can access shared content, sites, or teams.

 ### More information